 To facilitate student discussions, Teachfloor created a feature called Community Wall which creates a private community space for each cohort course, allowing them to engage with each other.

 Teachfloor is a great option for cohort courses, and there is much to like about the platform.
-However, the cost is absurd, with the $69/month entry-level plan not supporting custom domains.
+However, the cost is absurd, with the $89/month entry-level plan supporting only 50 students and no custom domains.
 You’ll need to be on the $349/month plan to be able to use your own domain.

-Maven is an online marketplace for cohort-based courses that hosts hundreds of courses from top instructors in different niches, including business, marketing, finance, technology, productivity, and more.
+Maven is a cohort-based learning platform that hosts hundreds of courses from top instructors in different niches, including business, marketing, finance, technology, productivity, and more.

 So, Maven isn’t another course platform software; it doesn’t help you create your online school, and you don’t own the audience.